aneeshsunganahalli/GoCommit/README.md

 ## Setup

+### Download the latest release and set the in the path variables then you can use `commit .` in any git repo

 To set up `commit-msg`, run the following command:

 ```bash
 go run src/main.go --setup --path F:/Git/commit-msg --name commit-msg
 ```

 ---